rickyma18/referee_assignments/README.md

 GOOGLE_CLOUD_CREDENTIALS_JSON="{}"
 NEXT_PUBLIC_FIREBASE_CONFIG="{}"

-4. Start the dev server
+4. Start dev server
 npm run dev

-App will run at: http://localhost:3000
+Your app will run at: http://localhost:3000

 🔐 Security

-All assignment logic runs on secure server actions (no client access)
+All assignment logic runs on secure server actions

+No assignment operations are exposed on the client

-Firestore rules enforce strict role-based access
+Firestore rules enforce role-based access

-Sensitive admin routes require coordinator or superuser roles
+Only coordinators and superusers can generate ternas

 All writes are audited

-Internal rules RA-XX act as controlled overrides

 🛣 Roadmap
 Coming soon:

-Assignment history & reporting
+Assignment history & reports

-Visual MDS difficulty heatmaps
+Difficulty heatmaps (MDS visualization)

 Referee performance scoring

-Multi-league support
+Multi-league / multi-tenant support

-CSV import/export for matchdays
+CSV import/export

-API for mobile companion app
+Official mobile companion app

-Full RBAC panel
+Full RBAC control panel

 ⚽ About

-Assigner TDP is developed by SAURIC S.A. de C.V., creators of referee and league-administration tools for Mexican football.
+Assigner TDP is developed by SAURIC S.A. de C.V., creators of referee and league-administration systems for Mexican football.

-This system is used to improve fairness, transparency, and efficiency in referee assignments across Liga TDP.
+The platform is designed to increase fairness, transparency, and efficiency in referee assignments across Liga TDP.

+<p align="center"> Built with ❤️ by <strong>Ricardo Murillo</strong> </p> ```